wellcomecollection/docs/incident_retros/2023-09-02_web_site_not_available.md

 - Elasticsearch and profile the queries, e.g. removing certain clauses to see if they're the issue in aggregate.
 - Re-enable some of the filters and see if the more aggressive spam detection has reduced the issue to manageable levels.

 ### Thursday 7 September 2023

+07.39 AC Continuing the established next steps from yesterday: I’m going to re-enable the languages filter and keep an eye on the latency

+07.58 AC That’s done; so far no latency spike.
+In the meantime, I built a little local test harness to extract the raw Elasticsearch queries

+08.12 AC Enabling the new filter still seems fine

+AC tested firing those requests into the ES cluster that isn’t serving prod traffic and found spikes without any query, just with aggregations searching works.

+08.17 AC Given the languages toggle has been live for 40 minutes and no issues, I’m going to re-enable the genre/availability toggles which we think should be cheap

+08.29 AC I believe we are now back to full search functionality and latency remains good, but we’ll keep an eye on it for a while

+*08.51 We are now back to full search functionality.
+We will continue to monitor so that we're satisfied this issue has been fully addressed and will update again later today.*

+09.19 AC We are now ~90 minutes past re-enabling the languages filter And no visible issues in the tracking

+09.25 AC I think I’ve reduced the query about as far as I can go for now – this is a set of 32 queries which, if sent in quick succession, will cause CPU utilisation and latency to spike in the ES cluster that receives it.

+10.21 onwards AC and PB debugging the queries that cause the issue:<br>
+there’s a list of reduced queries just above that cause the issue<br>
+if you fire those into ES in quick succession, you see a spike in CPU and latency and the contributors filter seems to be the issue but not the regex part

+10. 48 AC the ampersand there makes me wonder if somebody got there from a mangled URL because that filter is wrapped in quotes, we just don’t display them in the UI

+11.27 PB There is definitely an error here (mea culpa), but whether it is relevant to the problem at hand, I don't know.
+For Works the visibility filter is only present as part of the query, so a request without a query term will aggregate over all records, not just the visible ones.

+11.27 AC I don’t think that would make a difference (edited) Records which aren’t visible wouldn’t have any values to aggregate over (edited) But I can see it might be more efficient

+11.30 AC I wonder if it would be worth binning the requests into “has results” and “has no results” and see if there’s a difference?

+11.36 AC Okay, that idea is a bust because the "B. " and "E. Lambert  are the only two such queries

+12.09 AC Some thoughts:
+- The mitigation of more aggressive spam prevention seems to be working … or at least the site has stayed up for much longer than it did last time.
+But if the spambots get cleverer or traffic increases, we’ll be back to square one.
+- The issue is definitely something in the filter code, exactly what I’m not sure – and I can’t think of any “obvious” ways to improve it, because this is already a problem which has had plenty of thought.

+Some ideas for next steps:
+1. Talk to Elastic Professional Services about the best way to make this query.
+It’s what they’re here for, and we are surely not the only people who want this behaviour.
+2. Actually get aggregations off the hot path of search, for real.
+This would reduce the load on then cluster if we didn’t have to do all the aggregations on every search.

+12.21 PB I wonder if collect_mode is the source of our woes.
+I'm having a similar melty brain, but I think the self aggregation is not operating on the pruned document set from its parent aggregation, but they are all operating on the same document set, and then getting pruned.
+I think it should already be that way by default, because of the cardinality thing, but I'm not sure.

+13.49 AC No ticket yet, we can open support tickets through the portal.
+Or Jonathan is chatting to them about a possible field trip to their offices anyway but since nothing is actively on fire, we can take our time to formulate the question properly

+13.56 PB One more simple thing to try - the self.X aggregation has the same size request as the main aggregation (because it's a copy with a bit extra), I think it should have size=1.
+Again, it's a bit of straw-clutching, but I don't know what's happening under the hood when it's hunting for the match.
+If the value in question is collocated with a large set of other values,  then perhaps it's checking all of them until it finds size  different values.

+14.58 JP suggests scaling 06-09 back down to 8gb; keep 06-10 for debugging

+14.59 AC And maybe we scale 06-10 down for a bit?

+I think we currently have four Elastic clusters which feels like a lot

+22.05 AC I've disabled language filters again sigh

 ### Friday 8 September 2023
 08.31 AC The site began redlining again last night, so I disabled filters again